-- 1. Remain rooted and grounded in the scriptures and in the historic teachings of the Christian church as defined in our Articles of Religion and Confession of Faith, and understood through the Wesleyan lens of faith. - 2.
+- 1. Remain rooted and grounded in the Scriptures and in the historic teachings of the Christian church as defined in our Articles of Religion and Confession of Faith and understood through the Wesleyan lens of faith. - 2.
 Aspire to introduce all people, without exception, to Jesus Christ, recognizing that the mission in which we are engaged has eternal consequences.
-We are committed to carry out the Great Commission of Jesus in Matthew 28 to go into all the world to make disciples of Christ, teaching and baptizing in His name. - 3.
-Lead all those who experience new birth in Jesus to deepen and grow in their relationship with Him, inviting the Holy Spirit to produce spiritual fruit within their lives as they similarly manifest the gifts of that Spirit.
+We are committed to carry out the Great Commission of Jesus in Matthew 28 to go into all the world to make disciples of Christ, teaching and baptizing in the name of the Father, the Son, and the Holy Spirit. - 3.
+Lead all those who experience the new birth in Jesus to deepen in the faith and to grow in their relationship with him, receiving the Holy Spirit as evidenced by both spiritual fruit and gifts that are manifested in their lives to the glory of God.
 We encourage all to participate in discipleship and accountability groups, such as Wesleyan class and band meetings, and to utilize all the other means of grace to achieve this end. - 4.
 Model the love of God in order to respond to the summons to love the Lord our God with all of our heart, mind, soul, and strength, and to love our neighbors as ourselves.
 To this end we are committed to fulfill the commandment in John 21 of lovingly feeding and tending to the flock of God and others, worshiping God in spirit, and in truth and watching over one another in love.
 This the church does until, perfected in love, it experiences the fullness of God's restored Kingdom with Christ. - 5.
 Recognize the laity as the people of God and a royal priesthood, chosen and empowered for the work of God in this world in full partnership with our clergy.
 We affirm the participation and leadership of those of all races, ethnicities, nationalities, sexes, and ages in the Body of Christ. - 6.
 Encourage and affirm the call of God in the lives of clergy who are grounded in the authoritative witness of the Scriptures, set apart by the church, and recognized to possess the necessary gifts and graces for ministry in alignment and accountability with our settled doctrines and discipline. - 7.
 Display a "catholic spirit" to the church universal, cherishing our place within the greater Body of Christ through mutual respect, cooperative relationships, and shared mission with others wherever possible.
 We envision a global church in which all work together, resourcing and learning from one another, to fulfill the tasks of the church given to it by God. - 8.
 Provide an organization and structure that is able to accomplish its primary functions of support, with a connectional polity that can empower and multiply the gifts of all for the sake of Christ's work in the world. - ¶ 104.
 HOLY SCRIPTURE.
 The canonical books of the Old and New Testaments (as specified in the Articles of Religion) are the primary rule and authority for faith, morals, and service, against which all other authorities must be measured. - ¶ 105.
-FOUNDATIONAL DOCUMENTS FOR OUR DOCTRINAL STANDARDS.
+NORMATIVE DOCUMENTS FOR OUR DOCTRINAL STANDARDS.
 The following summaries of the apostolic witness disclosed in Scripture have been affirmed by many Christian communities, and express orthodox Christian teaching.
+The word "normative" refers to the standards by which we judge true and false teaching.
+Normative teaching is binding and obligatory.
+It establishes the proper boundaries for preaching and teaching in our denomination.

-1. THE APOSTLES' CREED
+1. THE APOSTLES' CREED (Second Century A.D.)